Chronic Diseases in Animals: A Comprehensive Guide

 Of course, there are many other chronic diseases: allergies, arthrosis, insufficient detoxification capacity of the liver, pancreatitis, tumors, etc.

-Unfortunately, conventional medicine often only offers symptomatic treatments which, in the long term, often have significant side effects.
+Unfortunately, conventional medicine often only knows symptomatic treatments that, in the long run, are often affected with significant side effects.

 Experiences from human medicine and veterinary medicine have shown that additional treatment with alternative treatment methods can improve the quality of life of many patients.